Articles on: Matching Column

 6. Low Stock Alert

-For example: If you set the level as 5.
-When the process is completed, Stock Sync will send a email notification of products which has stock 5 or below.
+For example: If set to 5, Stock Sync will send an email notification when stock is 5 or below.

 7. Overwrite existing quantity

-The quantity in store is overwritten with the quantity in the feed.
+The store quantity will be replaced with the quantity from the feed.

 8. Add/Deduct with existing quantity

-Disable Out of Stock Strategy on Step 4, to sum up duplicate SKUs in your feed file.
+Disable the Out of Stock (OOS) strategy in Advanced Settings if you want to sum up duplicate SKUs in your feed file.

 9. Only deduct from the existing quantity